0xknwn/starknet-modular-account/docs/ROADMAP.md

   directly the request and not the `SessionKeyModule`
 - Check when OpenZeppelin uses Poseidon Hash and see if that impacts the Eth module.
+- Fees are not computed correctly when a large part comes from the signature and as a result, the deploy_account has a fixed maxFee.
+Improve the computation and remove that fix value.